eggs-benny/CV/README.md

 A selective 16-week bootcamp, one of the best in Europe with a 10% acceptance rate; designed to make students oven-ready for junior dev roles.

 ##### Hard skills
-- Test Driven Development: Learning TDD means I will approach code scientifically & behaviour-first, using integration and unit testing.
+- **Test Driven Development:** Learning TDD means I will approach code scientifically & behaviour-first, using integration and unit testing.
 Testing experience using RSpec, Jest & Cypress.
-- OOD & SOLID principles: To ensure our code was clean, readable & easier to debug and refactor ([example](https://github.com/eggs-benny/bank_tech_test))
+- **OOD & SOLID principles:** To ensure our code was clean, readable & easier to debug and refactor ([example](https://github.com/eggs-benny/bank_tech_test)).
-- Databases: Building databases and Create, Read, Update & Delete data using Postman, Postgresql, MongoDB & Ruby ORM.
+- **Databases:** Building databases and Create, Read, Update & Delete data using Postman, Postgresql, MongoDB & Ruby ORM.
-- APIs: Leveraging existing APIs (such as the Guardian or House of Commons) to power apps & webapps we built, as well as learning how to set up our own
+- **APIs:** Leveraging existing APIs (such as the Guardian or House of Commons) to power apps & webapps we built, as well as learning how to set up our own APIs.
-- Full-stack environment: We learnt to build both solo and group projects with functional front and back ends using stacks such as [MERN] [https://github.com/eggs-benny/grumbleBook---an-acebook-facebook-clone] & [SERN] [https://github.com/tomallens/votewatch].
+- **Full-stack environment:** We learnt to build both solo and group projects with functional front and back ends using stacks such as [MERN] [https://github.com/eggs-benny/grumbleBook---an-acebook-facebook-clone] & [SERN] [https://github.com/tomallens/votewatch].

 ##### Soft Skills
-- Language agnostic approach: Although we developed in Ruby & Javascript to a high standard, plus a supporting tech stack, we were also shown how to self-learn new languages and frameworks in short timescales.
+- **Language agnostic approach:** Although we developed in Ruby & Javascript to a high standard, plus a supporting tech stack, we were also shown how to self-learn new languages and frameworks in short timescales.
-- Agile: Developing & practising an Agile workflow on team projects using in-depth planning (e.g. Excalidraw), tickets (Trello), sprints, retros (Miro), daily standups and learning to adapt a project with time.
+- **Agile:** Developing & practising an Agile workflow on team projects using in-depth planning (e.g. Excalidraw), tickets (Trello), sprints, retros (Miro), daily standups and learning to adapt a project with time.
-- Goal-directed learning: Learning _how_ to learn was the actually most important lesson from this course.
+- **Goal-directed learning:** Learning _how_ to learn was the actually most important lesson from this course.
 Setting goals, monitoring progress (in daily stand-ups) & reflecting (in weekly retros) made this learning experience efficient, enjoyable & effective.
-- Teamwork & Collaboration: Daily pair programming & team projects made up the majority of the course.
+- **Teamwork & Collaboration:** Daily pair programming & team projects made up the majority of the course.
 Which showed us that working closely and collaboratively is often the most effective way to code.

 ## PROFESSIONAL EXPERIENCE